Sonia-96/MyStudyNotes/Network & Security/DNS Protocol.md

 ### Questions

-1. For each question in the qeustion part, they have 3 parts:
+1. For each question, they have 3 parts:

    - Question name (QName): QName is a domain name represented as a sequence of labels, where each label consists of a **length octet** followed by that number of octets.
 The length octet ranges from 0 ~ 63, because the maximum length of each label is 63.
 The domain name terminates with a zero length octet (0x00) for the null label of the root.
 For example: